Klaus Gysi: Personal

 Gysi was married three times and had seven children.
-His first wife, Irene (née Lessing) (1912-2007) was the sister of Gottfried Lessing, and sister-in-law of Doris Lessing.
+His first wife, Irene (née Lessing) (1912–2007) was the sister of Gottfried Lessing, and sister-in-law of Doris Lessing.
 They divorced in 1958.
 Their daughter, Gabriele Gysi (*1946), is an actress.
 She moved to the former West Germany in 1985.
-Their son Gregor (*1948), a lawyer, was head of the PDS from 1989 to 1993 and is today one of the most prominent politicians in Germany's Left Party.
+Their son Gregor (*1948), a lawyer, was head of the Party of Democratic Socialism from 1989 to 1993 and is today one of the most prominent politicians in Germany's Left Party.
+Gysi died in Johannistal, Berlin.

 Recognition and honors

 In 1969, Gysi was awarded the Banner of Labor; in 1970, he received the Memorial Medal of the Ministerium für Staatssicherheit and the Lenin Memorial Medal.
 In 1972, he was awarded the Patriotic Order of Merit; in 1977, the Order of Karl Marx; and in 1982, he received the honor clasp of the Patriotic Order of Merit.
 In 1987, he was awarded the Star of People's Friendship and received an honorary degree from the University of Jena.